 The seventh annual UK Search Engine Marketing Benchmark Report was published by Econsultancy recently, which surveyed more than 750 companies and agencies on all aspects of the SEO and PPC industry.

-The 98-page report covers everything from the percentage of agencies offering SEO services to how many companies use bespoke bid management technology.
-The full report is available here, but if you don’t have the time to read it in its entirety here are eight key points from the survey.
+The 98-page report covers everything from the percentage of agencies offering SEO services to how many companies use bespoke bid management technology, but if you don’t have the time to read it in its entirety here are eight key points from the survey.

 1. Content marketing not just a buzz-word